 Our goal is to learn more about any potential applicant before requiring a detailed grant proposal.
 The following process is continually open to any potential partner.
 We are currently accepting pre-applications on a rolling basis.
 However, larger requests will take more time to review and consider as we near the end of the year.
-To ensure consideration in the current calendar year, pre-applications for over $500,000 must be submitted no later than October 1, 2021.
-Requests of this size received after October 1 and particularly large requests received throughout the rest of the 2021 calendar year may need to be considered in 2022.
+To ensure consideration in the current calendar year, pre-applications for over $500,000 must be submitted no later than October 1, 2021, and pre-applications for $500,000 or less must be submitted no later than October 29, 2021.
+Requests received after these dates will be considered in 2022.

 You will receive notification that your request was received and the name of the Dogwood Impact Team member assigned to your pre-application.